 Ali A. El Gamal, Mansour S. AlSaid, Mohammad Raish, Mohammed Al-Sohaibani; Beetroot (Beta vulgaris L.) Extract Ameliorates Gentamicin-Induced Nephrotoxicity Associated Oxidative Stress, Inflammation, and Apoptosis in Rodent Model; Mediators Inflamm.
 2014; 2014: 983952.

-Alkaline Food #13 – Turmeric
+Alkaline Foods #13 – Turmeric

+No alkaline foods list could be complete without turmeric.
+It is a total powerhouse.
 Turmeric comes from the root of the Curcuma longa plant and looks a little bit like a knobbly old finger from a wizard or witch in a kids book.

 Turmeric is proven to be extremely powerfully anti-inflammatory, anti-carcinogenic, anti-viral, and of course ALKALINE, and so much more.